Jet Injectors = Jet Infectors

 when it [bleeding] does occur, the blood continues to ooze staining the shirt, perhaps because infiltration of vaccine into the tissue interferes with normal clotting mechanism.
 This bleeding is simply controlled by applying pressure for a short period of time with a pledget of absorbent cotton.
 Increased bleeding and immediate wheal formation are found with incorrect orifice design.
 When the injector is not held firmly so that the tip moves while vaccine is being discharged, the skin can be cut; this is minimized by proper technique, a dry skin and a roughened surface on the jet nozzle.

 The problem of hepatitis has been minimized.
 After each of the five different injection sessions, with no cleansing of the nozzle between a total of 762 recipients, the nozzle was soaked in saline and then precipitin tests were set up with rabbit and horse antihuman serum.
-The results were negative, indicating the presence of less than 15 gammas of human serum, if any (emphasis added).
+The results were negative, indicating the presence of less than 15 gammas of human serum, if any (emphasis added) (Benenson, 1959).

 For those of us who do not know, a gamma is an out-dated term for a unit of measurement.
 François Cardarelli (2003) explains in the Encyclopedia of Scientific Units, a gamma is a unit of measure of mass equal to one microgram (1µg).

-Benenson reported, “the presence of less than 15 gammas of human serum” on the nozzle of the Ped-O-Jet style-like injector after administering 762 injections.
+Benenson reported, “the presence of less than 15 gammas of human serum” on the nozzle of the Multi-dose Jet Injector (Ped-O-Jet) after administering 762 injections.
 15 gammas of human serum equates to 15 micrograms.

 To put this into perspective based upon advances in modern science, in 1984 Feinman and colleagues reported the minimum volume of blood capable of transmitting the hepatitis B virus to be 10 picoliters (Feinman et al., 1984).

-In a 2013 interview, Dr. Peter Hoffman, an epidemiologist at the United Kingdom’s Health Protection Agency, estimated the minimum volume of blood capable of transmitting the hepatitis C virus is estimated to be 100 picoliters (Hoffman, 2013).
+In a 2013 interview, I asked Dr. Peter Hoffman, an epidemiologist at the United Kingdom’s Health Protection Agency, how much blood would be required to transmit the hepatitis C virus?
+Hoffman responded,

 In doing the math, 15 micrograms converts to 0.015 microliters, or rather 15,000 picoliters.
-Therefore, this 15 gammas of human serum is capable of holding 1,500 hepatitis B virions and 150 hepatitis C virions.
+Therefore, this 15 gammas of human serum is capable of holding 1,500 hepatitis B particles and 150 hepatitis C particles.

 Although this study reported no cross-contamination, the study was blind to the later advancements science procured.
 HCV was discovered in 1989.
 The transmissibility rate of HBV was discovered in 1984.
 The unit of measurement known as a picoliter, which is roughly a million times smaller than a period on this page, was recognized in 1960.

-Upon further review, it could have been possible for hepatitis virions to have been transmitted in the amount of blood reported during the administration of the Multidose Jet Injector in Benenson’s 1959 report.
+Upon further review, it could have been possible for serum hepatitis to have been transmitted in the amount of blood reported during the administration of the Multidose Jet Injector in Benenson’s 1959 report.

-- Weniger BC, Jones TS, & Chen RT.
+- (Weniger, Jones & Chen) Weniger BC, Jones TS, & Chen RT.
 The Unintended Consequences of Vaccine Delivery Devices Used to Eradicate Smallpox: Lessons for Evaluating Future Vaccination Methods.
-2008.